ovh/ovh-ui-kit/packages/oui-navbar/README.md

 <component-status cx-design="none" ux="prototype"></component-status>

-oui-navbar is a package which provide styles for the navbar component.
+oui-navbar is a package which provides styles for the navbar component.

 ## Installation